xiaoiver/infinite-canvas-tutorial/README.md

 ## Lesson 18 - Refactor with ECS [🔗](https://infinitecanvas.cc/guide/lesson-018)

 -   What is ECS architecture
--   Using ECS architecture to refactor the application
+-   Using ECS architecture to refactor the application with [Becsy]

 ## Lesson 19 - History and Collaboration [🔗](https://infinitecanvas.cc/guide/lesson-019)